gabsfava/gabsfava/README.md

 - 📖 Graduated in Computer Engineering from the [Federal University of Espirito Santo](https://www.ufes.br/)

-- 🖤 I love designing data solutions and learning about new technologies
+- 🖤 Love designing data solutions and learning about new technologies

 - 💬 Ask me about anything [here](https://github.com/gabsfava/gabsfava/issues)